alangecker/bigbluebutton-docker/docs/existing-web-server.md

 ## Integration with nginx

-1. Make sure that the following Apache modules are in use: `http_ssl`.
+1. Make sure that the following Nginx modules are in use: `http_ssl`.

 2. Add the following directives to the https virtual host bbb.example.com: